pasqal-io/qadence/docs/content/backends.md

 [_**Pulser**_](https://github.com/pasqal-io/Pulser): A Python library for pulse-level/analog control of neutral atom devices.
 Execution via [QuTiP](https://qutip.org/).
 See [`PulserBackend`][qadence.backends.pulser.backend.Backend].

-[_**Braket**_](https://github.com/aws/amazon-braket-sdk-python): A Python SDK for interacting with quantum devices on Amazon Braket.
-Currently, only the devices with the digital interface of Amazon Braket are supported and execution is performed using the local simulator.
-Execution on remote simulators and quantum processing units will be available soon.
-See [`BraketBackend`][qadence.backends.braket.backend.Backend]

 _**More**_: Proprietary Qadence extensions provide more high-performance backends based on tensor networks or differentiation engines.
 For more enquiries, please contact: [`info@pasqal.com`](mailto:info@pasqal.com).